MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Advanced-Customization-of-AD-FS-Sign-in-Pages.md

 -   The original onload.js, the one that comes with the default web theme, contains code that handles page rendering for different form factors.
 It is recommended not to modify the original onload.js content but only append your code to the existing onload.js that handles custom logic.

 -   AD FS ships with a built\-in web theme which is called Default.
 You cannot modify the onload.js of the Default web theme.
 To update onload.js, you have to create and use a custom web theme for AD FS sign\-in pages.
-See [Customizing the AD FS Sign\-in Pages](http://technet.microsoft.com/library/dn280950.aspx) for information on how to create a custom web theme.
+See [AD-FS user sign-in customization](AD-FS-user-sign-in-customization.md) for information on how to create a custom web theme.

 -   The same onload.js will execute on all ADFS pages \(ex. form\-based logon page, home realm discovery page and etc.\).
 You need to make sure the code in your script only gets executed as it is designed and does not get executed unexpectedly.